Esheku/Logisitic-regression-Binary-classification-/README.md

 ### Contribution

 If you have any suggestions, improvements, or additional insights, feel free to contribute to this repository.
-Create a pull request or open an issue, and let's work together to enhance our understanding Binary Classification.
+Create a pull request or open an issue, and let's work together to enhance our understanding of Binary Classification.